dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## Secret storage in the Production environment with Azure Key Vault

-The instructions provided by [Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI](/azure/key-vault/quick-create-cli) are summarized here for creating an Azure Key Vault and storing secrets used by the sample app.
+Complete the following steps to create an Azure Key Vault and store the sample app's secrets in it.
+For more information, see [Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI](/azure/key-vault/quick-create-cli).

 1. Open Azure Cloud Shell using any one of the following methods in the [Azure portal](https://portal.azure.com/):